Musical system of ancient Greece: The octave species in all genera

-Enharmonic
+The notation "c^{d}" is standard modern notation for the pitch of note c when flattened by a quarter tone.

+The double-flats (𝄫) are used merely to adhere to the modern convention of that all standard pitches in an octave are assigned a distinct, sequential alphabetic letter.

 The oldest harmoniai in three genera

 In the notation above and below, the standard double-flat symbol 𝄫 is used to accommodate as far as possible the modern musical convention that demands every note in a scale to have a distinct, sequential letter; so interpret 𝄫 only as meaning the immediate prior letter in the alphabet.
-This is a complication unnecessary in Greek notation, which had distinct symbols for each half-flat, flat, or natural note.
+This complication is unnecessary in Greek notation, which had distinct symbols for each pitch, in set of three: half-flat, flat, or natural notes.